headersalreadysent/bridge/README.md

     .defaultHeader("Via", "My App");
 ```

 Every request, regardless of the method, will include those headers.
-You can override them at the
-individual request level by setting the header as you normally would.
+You can override them at the individual request level by setting the header as you normally would.

----

-### Timeouts
+### Timeout Configuration

 You can configure how long the library will wait until timing out, either for connections or reading: